bcass/dcdp-rules/README.md

 ## ARTICLE V – OFFICERS

 ### Section 1.
 PARTY OFFICERS
-1. Officers of the Douglas County Democratic Party shall be:  Chair, Vice Chair (opposite sex of the Chair), Secretary, Treasurer, African American Representative, Latino Representative, and Diversity Representative (must gender balance against the African American and Latino Representatives).
+1. Officers of the Douglas County Democratic Party shall be:  Chair, Vice Chair (of a different gender than that of the Chair), Secretary, Treasurer, African American Representative, Latino Representative, and Diversity Representative (must gender balance against the African American and Latino Representatives).

 ### Section 2.
 ELECTION AND TERM OF OFFICE
 1. Officers shall be elected using the following method: